stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 - A pool grows as required.

-- Memory can be pre-allocated to suit the application (to reduce the number of allocations and avoid fragmentation).
+- Memory can be pre-allocated to reduce the number of allocations and avoid fragmentation.

 - Memory allocated by the pool can be destroyed by the application and potentially re-allocated.

 - The allocator and pool(s) should provide useful statistics to the application, e.g. number of allocations, free memory, etc.

-To support these requirements we will introduce a second device memory implementation for a _block_ of memory managed by the pool.
+To support these requirements a second device memory implementation is introduced for a _block_ of memory managed by the pool.
 Device memory is then allocated from a block with available free memory or new blocks are created on demand to grow the pool.

 ### Memory Blocks

-A memory block is a wrapper for an area of memory and maintains the list of allocations from the block:
+A memory block is a wrapper for an area of memory and maintains the list of allocations from that block:

 ```java
 class Block {